-- NONE: This will disable Sega CD / Mega-CD hardware emulation when a Genesis / Mega Drive ROM file is loaded, even when one of the above conditions is met - MEGA / SEGA CD: This will force Sega CD / Mega-CD hardware emulation when a Genesis / Mega Drive ROM file (max.
+- NONE: This will disable Sega / Mega CD hardware emulation when a Genesis / Mega Drive ROM file is loaded, even when one of the above conditions is met - MEGA / SEGA CD: This will force Sega / Mega CD hardware emulation when a Genesis / Mega Drive ROM file (max.
 8MB) is loaded even when none of the above condition is met or when a valid CUE file is found with MegaSD specific commands - MEGASD: This will force MegaSD flashcart CD hardware overlay interface emulation when a Genesis / Mega Drive ROM file (max.
-8MB) is loaded, unless or in which case complete Sega CD / Mega-CD hardware emulation is enabled instead.

-- ROM header indicates Sega CD / Mega-CD peripheral is supported ("C" character)
+8MB) is loaded, unless - ROM header indicates Sega / Mega CD peripheral is supported ("C" character)